nasa/fprime/Svc/FramingProtocol/docs/sdd.md

 \page SvcFramingProtocol FramingProtocol
 # Svc::FramingProtocol Library

-The `FramingProtocol` library defines the interface to the framing and deframing protocols used by the `Svc::Framer` and `Svc::Deframer` components.
+The `FramingProtocol` library defines the interfaces to the framing and deframing protocols used by the `Svc::Framer` and `Svc::Deframer` components.
 `Svc::Framer` uses a framing protocol to wrap data in frames for transmission to the ground.
 `Svc::Deframer` uses a deframing protocol to extract data from frames received from the ground.
-The `FramingProtocol` library allows these components to operate with any one of several protocols.
+The `FramingProtocol` library allows each these components to operate with any one of several protocols.
-Each protocol corresponds to a different implementation of the interface provided by this library.
+Each protocol corresponds to a different implementation of an interface provided by this library.

 This library implements default F' protocols that work with the F' Ground Data System (GDS).